great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

   If your credentials are properly configured, this will output your `UserId`, `Account` and `Arn`.
 If your credentials are not configured correctly, this will throw an error.

-  If an error is thrown, or if you were unable to use the AWS CLI to verify your credentials configuration, you can find additional guidance on configuring your AWS credentials by referencing [Amazon's documentation on configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+  If an error is thrown, or if you were unable to use the AWS CLI to verify your credentials' configuration, you can find additional guidance on configuring your AWS credentials by referencing [Amazon's documentation on configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 3. Install the Python dependencies for AWS S3 support.